kleethesama/blockchain-project/README.md

 Documentation excerpt from the project report can be read at: [Blockchain_based_credentials_documentation.pdf](https://github.com/kleethesama/blockchain-project/files/11131597/Blockchain_based_credentials_documentation.pdf)

-(Current implementation is not scalable, requires re-writing for the P2P-methods.)
+(This implementation is not scalable, requires re-writing for the P2P-methods.)

 ## Flowcharts and class diagram of blockchain prototype